peterlbrooks/FSND-Neighborhood-Map/readme.md

 Technical Background

 1. The app is developed using Flexbox, Javascript, and Knockout.
-2. jQuery and Ajax are used to access Yelp API.
+2. jQuery and Ajax are used to access the Yelp API.
 3. Google Map API is used for mapping and location services.